-As at 30 June 20120, no FVOCI debt securities were past due or impaired (30 June 2019: £nil).
+As of 30 June 2021, no FVOCI debt securities were past due or impaired (30 June 2020: £nil).

 10 Liquidity risk

 Liquidity risk is the risk that the Group is unable to meet financial obligations, such as repaying depositors and counterparties, as they fall due, or can only do so at excessive cost.